mohammedzwaib/Employee-Department-project/README.md

   -**Controller Layer**

-   The `EmployeeAttendanceController` handles HTTP requests related to addresses and routes them to the `EmployeeAttendanceService`.
+   The `EmployeeAttendanceController` handles HTTP requests related to employeeAttendance and routes them to the `EmployeeAttendanceService`.

    ```java